llvm/llvm-project/clang/docs/ClangCommandLineReference.rst

 .. option:: -fvisibility=<arg>

-Set the default symbol visibility for all global declarations. <arg> must be 'hidden' or 'default'.
+Set the default symbol visibility for all global definitions. <arg> must be 'default', 'protected', 'internal' or 'hidden'.

 .. option:: -fwasm-exceptions